How to Use the JSON Extractor For Testing

 What is a JSON Extractor?

 A JSON extractor is a tool that helps execute JSON Path expressions against JSON responses.
-The JSON extractor then stores the result into a JMeter Variable.
+Written with the JavaScript object, the JSON extractor exchanges information between the client and server, and then stores the result into a JMeter Variable.

 Related Reading: Explore Five Advantages Your Peers are Discovering with Continuous Testing >>